kvarak/dnd/docs/_Classes/druid.md

     **Gorilla Arms**.
 Your carrying capacity is doubled, your reach increases to 10 ft, and you have advantage on strength checks to break objects.

 - #### Eyes
     **Compound Eyes**.
-You have advantage on any Intelligence (Investigation) checks made to notice fine details or changes.
+You have advantage on any Investigation checks made to notice fine details or changes.

     **Eagle Eyes**.
-You have advantage on Wisdom (Perception) checks to see, and you don't have disadvantage when making ranged attacks at long range.
+You do not have disadvantage when making ranged attacks at long range.

     **Tiger Eyes**.
-You can see in dim light within 120 feet as if it were bright light.
+You can see in dim light within 120 ft as if it were bright light.

 - #### Horns
     **Bull's Horns**.
 You gain a set of horns.
 When you take the Dash action, you can use your ***bonus action*** to make an unarmed melee attack.
 On a hit, you deal 1d12 + Strength modifier bludgeoning damage and push the target 10 ft, if it is no more than one size larger than you.